johnperry-math/AoC2023/README.md

 The one caveat is that I didn't realize I need to re-sort the bricks after they fall the first time.
 That set me back on Part 1 a while.

+## Day 23: A Long Walk
+:evergreen_tree:

+You have some spare time, so you decide to take a hike.
+In the woods, that is.

+1. What's the most scenic path you can take without crossing your path or climbing slopes? ("Scenic" means you take the longest possible path.)
+2. Hey, it's not that cold; the slopes should be safe.
+   What's the most scenic path if you _can_ climb slopes?

+### Unusual tools

+I almost used Ada 2022's pattern matching in a `case` statement, but then realized I didn't need it.

+### Experience

+Aside from making the mistake of using breadth-first search instead of depth-first, this was fun and relatively easy.